Benzeneselenol: Synthesis

-Since benzeneselenol does not have a long shelflife, it is often generated in situ.
+Since benzeneselenol does not have a long shelf life, it is often generated in situ.
 A common method is by reduction of diphenyldiselenide.
 A further reason for this conversion is that often, it is the anion that is sought.

 Reactions

 More so than thiophenol, benzeneselenol is easily oxidized by air.
 The facility of this reaction reflects the weakness of the Se-H bond, bond dissociation energy of which is estimated to be between 67 and 74 kcal/mol.
 In contrast, the S-H BDE for thiophenol is near 80 kcal/mol.
 The product is diphenyl diselenide as shown in this idealized equation: